 Plans must be provided prior to building out the proposed food location.
 By law, the local health department is allowed up to 30 days from the day the plans are received to act on the plans.
 This means plans should be submitted more than 30 days before you want to open.
 If any information is missing from the plan review, opening a new facility can be delayed significantly.
-In the event of missing information, the plan reviewer will contact the architect or listed contact by email, in order to provide a list and to improve turnaround time.
+In the event of missing information, the plan reviewer will contact the responsible party listed on the application by email, in order to provide a list and to improve turnaround time.